 2: Every Head Injury Case is Unique

-According to CDC estimates, there are roughly 1.7 million traumatic brain injuries in the U.S. each year.
+According to CDC estimates, there are roughly 2.87 million traumatic brain injury-related emergency department visits, hospitalizations, and deaths (EDHDs) in the U.S. each year.
 Yet, every severe head injury case is unique in some way.
-The amount of force applied to the head, the location of the impact, the direction of force, the health of the injured, timing/quality of treatment, and an untold number of other factors can all contribute to the nature and severity of the long-term effects of the injury, as well as the odds of recovery.
+The amount of force applied to the head, the location of the impact, the direction of force, the health of the injured person, the timing/quality of treatment, and an untold number of other factors can all contribute to the nature and severity of the long-term effects of the injury, as well as the odds of recovery.

 This is what makes it so difficult to be sure of the long-term effects you may experience following a head injury—or how long they may last.
 Doctors and specialists may need to perform months of analysis to establish the full extent of your injuries, your likelihood of recovery, and what the long-term effects will be.